Very often, companies avoid automation. It's considered expensive, unnecessary, and only significant for big enterprises.

 Before you start doing anything, you should clearly understand why you’re doing it and what are you looking to accomplish.
 Following these simple steps will help you find the answers:

 - Evaluate your current approval workflows.
 It may turn out that you don’t really need any changes!
 The criteria we’ve listed above might be of help to you with this.
-Also, you might find this article useful.

 - Look into your business processes and find those that include repetitive approval requests.
 Automating an approval workflow that is only active once a month might not be worth your while.
 A new automation solution is best to apply to routine repetitive processes first.

 - Define your goal.
 Generally, everyone implements automation solutions to minimize costs by cutting down on manual work.
 However, it’s a little more complicated than that.
 Maybe, you need to export your access approval history for compliance.
-Or your company is trying to minimize spending on a certain manufacturing step.
+Or your company is trying to minimize spending at a certain manufacturing step.
 Your specific requirements will define the list of features you will be looking for in the automation software.

 - Find appropriate software.
 Once you’ve completed the previous steps, this should be easy enough.
 Our advice is to find at least 5 options that might potentially become your solution and book demo calls.
 Since you know what you’re looking for, you’ll have the list of questions ready to go and calls will be productive and brief.
 Collect a price list that will contain rates of different approval software providers and define the value each approval solution has for your business.